VeveCambor/ProjectsToDoApp/README.md

 We did the application as a final project in Software Development Academy.

-I worked on it with another student and the trainer helped us improve the code.
+I worked on it with one another student and the trainer helped us improve the code.

 The whole design of the app and some parts of the code is my own work.